Celebrating building materials and products that go beyond sustainable

 Trees absorb CO2 from the atmosphere as they grow, releasing the oxygen, and using the carbon to grow.
 Half of the chemical makeup of wood is naturally captured carbon, which isn’t released back into the atmosphere until it decomposes or burns.
 This can mean decades or even hundreds of years of carbon sequestration.

-Hardwood components store more carbon than is released in their production.
+Wood components store more carbon than is released in their production

-Every cubic meter of solid wood is storing around 300 kgs.
-(660 lbs.). of naturally captured carbon.
+Every cubic meter of solid wood stores around 300 kgs.
+(660 lbs.) of naturally captured carbon

-After we calculate the low amount of energy required to turn trees into furniture [components], we find that wood’s stored carbon more than offsets what we “spend” in the process.
+After we calculate the low amount of energy required to turn trees into furniture and millwork, we find that wood’s stored carbon more than offsets what we “spend” in that process.
 Much more.

 This is the essence of “Climate Positive.”